 A VRA is not an evaluation for an involuntary behavioral health hospitalization (e.g. 202, 302, nor is it a psychological or mental health assessment.
 A VRA assesses the risk of actionable violence, often with a focus on targeted/predatory escalations, and is supported by research from the fields of law enforcement, criminology, human resources, and psychology.

 b.
-Dismissal (Mandatory and Discretionary)14
+Dismissal

-Alvernia University must dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that:
+Alvernia University may dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that: